 Visit the famous Heidelberg zoo or go shopping on the streets of one of the city’s oldest parts, the Altstadt that sits just below the stunning Heidelberg castle.
 Try not to take the alternative route to the castle, get good shoes and climb the stairs instead.
 Nothing beats the feeling of triumph when you reach the 300th step of the castle.

 Nature at its best!

 What do you think Bali is like?
 Imagine a magnificent rugged cliff made of limestone and picture a beautiful temple perched on it.
 This is the land of rice paddies, temples and sculptures.
-Pamper yourself at spas and massage centres, meditate or go to the theatres.
+Pamper yourself at spas and massage centers, meditate or go to the theaters.

 Go cycling on paths delineated by coconut trees, get a spa treatment at a local nature-cure or hit the beaches.
 Take up cooking, do whitewater rafting, or watch a school of happy dolphins on a boat trip at Lovina.
 Watch rare bird species at the West Bali National Park.